-Provide overlay panels from 0.063 inch aluminum as specified in Section 894.01 A, "Flat Sheet Aluminum."
+Provide overlay panels from 0.063 inch aluminum as specified in Section 894.01 A, "Flat Sheet Aluminum".

-Remove the legend, border, and symbol on those signs that have demountable copy and place overlay panels on the signs.
+Remove the legend, border, and symbol on those signs that have demountable copy and remove any existing sign overlays and place overlay panels on the signs.
 Do not remove direct applied sheeting legends, borders, and symbols.
 Direct apply the new legends, borders, and symbols to the overlay panels and install on the existing signs.